Knoph1/Hospital-Management/README.md

 ## Work in progress, towards a final product
 I wouldn't mind help in getting more STARS for this PRODUCT (repo') as it under authorized academic, research and professional work review by several organization, six developers groups and two learning institutions: https://github.com/Knoph1/Hospital-Management Possibly GIVE IT A STAR, thanks in advance.
 Reviews/Comments & Discussions, are highly encouraged to.
-### Just fork it as on cloning, some outdated package & features need customized update
+### Just fork it as on cloning, some outdated package & features would highly need customized update(s)